Freedom of Choice in Platforms

 AXIe

 PXI is not the only modular standard that is growing.
-AXIe has its adopters for higher-performance systems and embedded interfaces based on aspects of both LXI and PXI.
+AXIe also has its adopters for higher performance systems and has embedded interfaces based on aspects of both LXI and PXI.

 PXI in LXI

-More options on the platform of choice arise with Pickering Interfaces supporting its PXI switching modules in an LXI-controlled modular chassis so that Pickering PXI switching modules can be placed in an LXI or a PXI-controlled environment.
+More options on the platform of choice arise with Pickering Interfaces supporting its PXI switching modules in an LXI controlled modular chassis, so Pickering PXI switching modules can be placed in an LXI or a PXI controlled environment.